 Netflix officially branched out to international markets in 2010 with its Canadian launch.
 2011 marked a major year for Netflix as the streaming service dove further into the international market, launching in Latin America and the Caribbean.
 Netflix finally migrated to Europe in 2012, officially becoming available in the UK, Ireland and Nordic countries.

 Netflix continued its march across the globe in 2015, finally launching its service in Australia, New Zealand, Japan, and other locations.
-As of 2016, Netflix has been available worldwide except for a select few countries.
+As of 2021, Netflix is available worldwide except for a select few countries.

 9. The company is responsible for the ongoing streaming wars